buildingSMART/IFC4.3.x-development/docs/schemas/core/IfcProcessExtension/Entities/IfcRelSequence.md

 ## Formal Propositions

 ### AvoidInconsistentSequence
-The RelatingProcess shall not point to the same instance as the RelatedProcess.
+The _RelatingProcess_ shall not point to the same instance as the _RelatedProcess_.

 ### CorrectSequenceType
-The attribute UserDefinedSequenceType must be asserted when the value of SequenceType is set to USERDEFINED.
+The attribute _UserDefinedSequenceType_ must be asserted when the value of _SequenceType_ is set to _USERDEFINED_.